Where to begin

 Role-playing is what makes any skill stick.
-Role-playing allows you and your child to practice scenarios over and over again until they have mastered the skill and how they would respond.
+Role-playing allows you and your child to practice scenarious over and over again until they have mastered the skill and how they would respond.
 Role-playing allows a parent to teach their child how they should act and what is expected of them.
 Children that Role-play or practice frequently are more able to better handle situations, including ones they have never encountered before, and deal with those situations in the best way.

 Here is what to do when Role-playing

 1. Watch the Role-playing video and become familiar with the elements of Role-playing.

 2. Print out the Steps of Role-playing and place it somewhere for easy reference.